Pylons/pyramid/docs/glossary.rst

     its :term:`authorization policy`.
   Principal
     A *principal* is a string or unicode object representing a user or a user's membership in a group.
-It is provided by the :term:`authentication` machinery "upstream", typically (such as
+It is provided by an :term:`authentication policy`.
+For example, if a user had the user id "bob", and Bob was part of two groups named "group foo" and "group bar", the request might have information attached to it that would indictate that Bob was represented by three principals:
-    :term:`repoze.who`).
-For example, if a user had the user id "bob", and Bob was part of two groups named "group foo" and "group bar", the request might have information attached to it that would indictate that Bob was represented by three principals: "bob", "group foo" and "group bar".
+    "bob", "group foo" and "group bar".
   Authorization Policy
     An authorization policy in :mod:`repoze.bfg` terms is a bit of code which has an API which determines whether or not the